Riding Bean: Media

 Robert Woodhead, founder of AnimEigo, ran a Kickstarter campaign that ended on April 5, 2016, and raised in excess of US$130,000 (the initial goal was US$30,000) for the 2017 limited-edition Blu-ray release called a "High Octane Edition".
 They used the same uncompressed HD transfer as the Japanese BD release, but using a BD50 instead of BD25 for a higher bitrate.
 It contains both the original Japanese soundtrack and the English dub, plus English subtitles in multicolor, greyscale and SDH variants.
-The disc are not region-coded.
+The disc is not region-coded.